nextstrain/ncov/narratives/ncov_sit-rep_2020-01-29.md

 # [Within-family transmission 2](https://nextstrain.org/ncov?m=div&d=tree&f_location=Shenzhen)

-Of the six isolates from Shenzhen (Southeastern China, Guangdong Province) we see three isolates which are genetically identical.
+Of the four isolates from Shenzhen (Southeastern China, Guangdong Province) we see three isolates which are genetically identical.
 These sequences differ by 3 mutations from the root of the tree.
-Two of these mutations are also found in the sequence of the case in Washington, USA (more below).
+Two of these mutations are also found in several of the sequences from the US.
-One sequence from Shenzhen has two additional mutations.

 <br>